Typhoon Yagi: China

 An automatic weather station in the Qizhou Islands [zh] recorded sustained winds of 60.9 m/s and wind gusts up to 74.5 m/s.
 On Hainan Island, wind gusts reached 66.7 m/s in Longlou (Wenchang) and 62.2 m/s in Qiatou (Chengmai).
 In Nanshan (Xuwen), sustained winds reached 46.5 m/s with gusts to 61.3 m/s.
 Four people were killed and 95 sustained injuries in Hainan after Yagi made landfall on the island.
 Power outages affecting about 830,000 households and downed trees were also reported.
 By September 7, 1.2 million people were still left without power.
 Nearly all of Hainan experienced rainfall exceeding 200 mm, with Haikou recording about 525 mm of rain.
 Chinese authorities estimated that economic losses in Hainan reached ¥80 billion (US$11.3 billion).
 Around 57,000 houses were destroyed or damaged on the island.
 In Zhanjiang (Guangdong Province) total damaged reached 3.3 billion yuan (US$470 million).
 Later, the estimated economic loss was revised to ¥72.03 billion (US$10 billion).

 Yagi also caused flooding in Yunnan Province, affecting 814 households and resulting in the relocation of 2,130 residents in Hekou Yao Autonomous County, located on the Red River on the border with Vietnam.
 Heavy rainfall also caused the Zuo River in Guangxi to rise, flooding the provincial capital Nanning.

+In Hong Kong, Yagi injured nine people and displaced 270.
+There were 79 reports of fallen trees.
+A waterspout was reported in the eastern waters of the territory on September 6.
+Total economic losses in Hong Kong amounted to HK$37.5 million (US$4.83 million).